nikitavoloboev/data/tools/discord.md

 - [discord-styled-releases](https://github.com/nhevia/discord-styled-releases) - Action that uses a webhook for sending automatic styled Discord messages on new repository releases.
 - [Hamood](https://github.com/nathanielfernandes/HamoodBot) - Discord bot written with discord.py that has a variety of helpful and fun functions.
 - [Zeppelin](https://github.com/ZeppelinBot/Zeppelin) - Moderation bot for Discord, designed with large servers and reliability in mind.
+- [awwbot](https://github.com/JustinBeckwith/awwbotcf) - Example of a Discord Bot using Cloudflare Workers.

 ## Libraries